KinArias09/Orion-Proyect/README.md

 Play the Game

-You can play GuaraniCraft online at this link: ------> https://edoin-san.github.io/prueba1/ ("This link opens better on a phone.
+You can play GuaraniCraft online at this link: ------>[GuaraniCraft GAME](https://edoin-san.github.io/prueba1/) ("This link opens better on a phone.
 We recommend using it on a phone in site mode for computers for now.")

 Lesson Plan: Exploring the Guarani Sat 1 and its Impact on Earth